 Rio de Janeiro

-Golden beaches and lush mountains, samba-fueled nightlife and spectacular football matches: welcome to the Cidade Maravilhosa.
+Golden beaches and lush mountains, samba-fueled nightlife and spectacular football matches: welcome to the Cidade Maravilhosa (Marvelous City).
 Captivating Beaches Rio's beaches have long seduced visitors.
 Copacabana Beach became a symbol of Rio during the 1940s, when international starlets would jet in for the weekend.

-Africa meets South America in the staggeringly beautiful northeastern state of Bahia.
-The heady blend of two seemingly disparate cultures – classic Portuguese architecture and African drum beats, Catholic churches and Candomblé (Afro-Brazilian religion) – is unique, and for most travelers, truly intoxicating.
+Brazil's African heritage comes alive in the staggeringly beautiful Northeastern state of Bahia.
+The heady blend of two seemingly disparate cultures – classic Portuguese architecture and African drumbeats, Catholic churches and Candomblé (Afro-Brazilian religion) – is unique and, for most travelers, truly intoxicating.

 For those seeking a tangible sense of Brazilian history, no state compares with Minas Gerais.
-The tortuous cobblestone streets and splendid baroque monuments of Minas’ colonial mining towns have seen it all, from the horrors of slavery to the fervor of Brazil's 18th-century independence movement.
-Minas’ natural wonders are equally alluring.
+The tortuous cobblestone streets and baroque monuments of colonial mining towns like Ouro Preto, Tiradentes and Diamantina have seen it all, from the horrors of slavery to the fervor of Brazil's 18th-century independence movement.
+Minas is also a place of magnificent natural wonders.

 Salvador da Bahia has an energy and unadorned beauty that few cities can match.
-Once the magnificent capital of Portugal’s great New World colony, Salvador is the country’s Afro-Brazilian jewel.
+Once the magnificent capital of Portugal’s New World colony, today Salvador is the pulsating heart of the country’s Afro-Brazilian community.
 Its brilliantly hued center is a living museum of 17th- and 18th-century architecture and gold-laden churches.
-More importantly, Salvador is the nexus of an incredible arts movement.